 Renting Baby Seats & Child Booster Seats

-- Don’t speed excessively – This should be obvious, but try not to go more than 10kph over the posted limit.
-You may be able to get away with 20 over, but you run the risk of being pulled over and to pay a ticket or a bribe.
+- Don’t speed excessively – This should be obvious but try not to go more than 10kph over the posted limit.
+You may be able to get away with 20 over, but you run the risk of being pulled over and paying a ticket or a bribe.

 - Seat belts are required in Mexico.

-Remember, just because you see another driver doing any of these things – you are a visitor and you are an easy target for a ticket or a bribe.
+Remember, just because you see another driver doing any of these things, you are a visitor and an easy target for a ticket or a bribe.

 - Let the officer know if you speak Spanish and how much Spanish you may know.
-A common tactical is to intimidate you by speaking very fast with a scary tone.
+A common tactic is intimidating you by speaking very fast with a scary tone.

-- If they hold on to your license and hesitate to write the ticket while talking to you with ticket pad in hand they are most likely trying for a bribe.
+- If they hold on to your license and hesitate to write the ticket while talking to you with the ticket pad in hand, they are most likely trying for a bribe.

-- The standard procedure is to take your license and hold it until you return the next day to pay your fine at the police station – If whatever you did warrants a ticket to begin with, that’s the hard part.
+- The standard procedure is to take your license and hold it until you return within 5 days to pay your fine at the police station – If whatever you did even warrants a ticket.

 - The police sometimes use your lack of knowledge to scare you into thinking you did something wrong for a bribe.